nairods/Scies4Free-FastML-tutorial/README.md

 ## How to Run the Tutorial

-The notebooks are intended to be runnable in Binder, Google Colab or in a local Jupyter environment.
+The notebooks are intended to be runnable in Google Colab or in a local Jupyter environment.

 Each notebook includes:
 - Environment setup (package installation)